adisaf/multunus-website/source/blog/2016-03-11-impact-mapping-for-mdm-product.html.markdown

 As mentioned above, the priority is among the two categories of problems:

-*Tracking:Tracking device and app usage in the device
+* Tracking:Tracking device and app usage in the device

-*Remote Control:Managing the device remotely [eg: installing Apps, updating content remotely]
+* Remote Control:Managing the device remotely [eg: installing Apps, updating content remotely]

-So we felt that it’s good to concentrate on Tracking problem first andlearn the usage patternbefore bringing in any kind of remote control.
+So we felt that it’s good to concentrate on Tracking problem first and **learn the usage pattern** before bringing in any kind of remote control.
 This data can help us to implement the right kind of remote management system.

 For example, if the tracking data shows low usage for the apps, then we can start further conversations or conduct further training sessions for the workers.
 Instead if it’s a connectivity issue, then actions should be to improve the connectivity.